18F/handbook/docs/04-how-we-work/tools/harvest.md

 - Fixed price projects: 100% (40 hours / week - this means you can bill your internal meetings, like pod calls, to the project)
 - Time and Materials: 85-95% (34-38 hours / week)

-### Projects with Service Area-Based Tasks
+### Projects with Practice Area-Based Tasks

-A lot of our internal time represents an investment in a service area, so we're going to track that time accordingly.
+A lot of our internal time represents an investment in a practice area, so we're going to track that time accordingly.

 - CA > Practice Area Calls - use this for Engineering, UX, PM, DevOps, Diversity & Inclusion calls, etc.
 - CA > Check-in Calls - use this for one-on-ones, like with your manager, or onboarding/mentoring